Stop Smoking Before Surgery Program (SSBS)

 - and their chances increase for long-term success with smoking cessation

-That’s why the Prevention Programs developed the Stop Smoking Before Surgery (SSBS) program, an intervention program for patients on surgical waiting lists in British Columbia.
+That’s why the Prevention Program developed the Stop Smoking Before Surgery (SSBS) program, an intervention program for patients on surgical waiting lists in British Columbia.
 SSBS aims to deliver resources, such as referrals to provincial smoking cessation programs, to smokers during the critical period when they are preparing for surgery.

 The evidence is clear that quitting eight weeks before surgery reduces all risks of smoking-related operative complications.
 So timing is critical.
 This program can be introduced to surgeons, family physicians, pharmacists, dentists, and dental hygienists.
 It can mean that more patients can be finding out the benefits of stopping smoking when it will have maximum effect – and that may start smokers on the way to quitting for good.